The Warmest Winter Coats to Buy Before the Holidays

-The Warmest Winter Coats to Buy During Black Friday -- Canada Goose, L.L.Bean, The North Face and More
+The Warmest Winter Coats to Buy During Cyber Week -- Canada Goose, L.L.Bean, The North Face and More

 Peacoats and wool coats are great, but when you live in a place with real winter -- aka frigid temperatures, brisk winds and snow -- you need a practical warm coat that will keep you comfortable and cozy on the coldest of days.